 3-Fanny visiting Job at his company.
 When news of The First World War being declared comes through, his office is swamped with employees asking what stocks they should buy up etc. For once Fanny is of interest to no one and it throws her somewhat.
 Bette is very good in this scene, going from in control and flirting, to being completely overwhelmed by something out of her control.
 I love how she ends up standing on a chair to get out of the way of people barging in and tries to regain Job’s attention.

-4- Fanny drinking in a club with a man she is having an affair with.
-A drunk man keeps telling her she is gorgeous, he invites more drunks over to gaze at her, who all in turn say she is the most beautiful woman they’ve ever seen.
-Fanny is utterly delighted at this attention and has a right laugh at it all.
+4- Fanny drinking in a club in the 1920’s with a man she is having an affair with.
+A drunk man keeps telling her that she is gorgeous.
+He invites more drunks over to gaze at her, who all in turn say she is the most beautiful woman they’ve ever seen.
+Fanny is utterly delighted at this attention and has a right laugh about it it all.

 Bette is excellent in this film as the flirtatious, fun loving, seductive and enchanting Fanny.
 One moment she is all childlike innocence, vulnerability, and excitement and the next, she is despicable, cruel, vain and extremely selfish.
 Throughout all of this though, Bette keeps you interested in the character and even makes her sympathetic during certain scenes, she is not all bad and is more complicated than she may appear to be at first.